-ullei hero/o- utcast model: says that the best entrepreneurs are going to be out on the edge of the bell curve on a lot of different axes.
+unei hero/o- utcast model: says that the best entrepreneurs are going to be out on the edge of the bell curve on a lot of different axes.
 Either they're excellent students or they're bored by school and pay minimal attention to grades.
 Either they're star athletes or they won't have anything to do with sports. exceptional behaviour, either good or bad, yields exceptional results. conventional behavior, on the other hand, yields conventional results. am i better off? am I better off by engaging in dialogue with you? needs to be novel: the something or somewhere is really mostly the nothing of nowhere. if you're copying, you're not learning: if you're copying someone 1:1 you're not learning from them.

+thiel (cont) thiel (cor all the best companies are different: the opening line in Anna Karenina is all families happy are alike, all unhappy families are unhappy in their own special way. monopol and the last mover: in business is the opposite whereby: all happy companies are different and all unhappy companies are alike because they fail to escape the essential sameness, namely, competition. value of the future (think longterm invest in companies with durable competitive advantage. network effects: network effects is hard to get started.
+Whilst many understand it there's always the tricky question; why it is valuable to the first person doing something.

-thiel (cont) thiel (cont) all the best companies are different: are alike, all unhappy families value of the future (think longterm: most of the value in such companies exist far into the future. growth rate is much higher than the discount rate.
+(cont) opoly the er: it's not enough to have a monopoly that last just a moment.
+The critical thing is to have one that lasts over time.
+Last mover, the last company standing in a category. e of uture c erm: most of the value in such companies exist far into the future. growth rate is much higher than the discount rate.
 Growth rate = 100% and was discounting cash flow by 30% at PayPal.
-3/4 of the value of the business as of 2001 came from cash flows from 2011 and beyond. what is typically undervalued is growth rates and what is overvalued is durability. invest in companies with durable competitive advantage. monopo- listic the question of whether a company is still going to be network effects: network effects is hard to get started.
-Whilst many understand it there's always the tricky question; why it is valuable to the first person doing something. durabi- lity: around, dominates the value equation, and is a qualitative task. there's a time dimension that is usually overlooked, are these things going to last over time. (network effects is a good monopoly and the monopolyit's not enough to have aand themonopoly that last just alastmoment.
-The critical thing ismover:to have one that lasts overtime.
-Last mover, the lastcompany standing in a characteris manifestation of this). tics of monopoly last proprieta network e economie branding thiel (cont)
+3/4 of the value of the business as of 2001 came from cash flows from 2011 and beyond. what is typically undervalued is growth rates and what is overvalued is durability.

-C By
+thiel (cont)

+monopo the question of whether a

+listic company is still going to be

+durabi- around, dominates the value

+lity: equation, and is a qualitative

+task. there's a time dimension

+that is usually overlooked, are

+these things going to last over

+time. (network effects is a good

+manifestation of this).

+characteristics of monopoly

+proprietary technology

+- > network effects

+- > economies of scale

+- > branding